 In the Fall 2021 Semester, women will have a chance to participate in a monthly leadership series which will take place on the Wednesday of the third week of each month.

 Coming up this semester:

-September 15th – Defining Leadership in Schine 304
+DATE CHANGE: September 22nd @ 7pm – Defining Leadership in Schine 304